russmckendrick/records/content/albums/sex-with-an-x-2449561/index.md

 ---
 title: "The Vaselines - Sex With An X"
-album_artist: "The Vaselines"
+artist: "The Vaselines"
-album_title: "Sex With An X"
+album_name: "Sex With An X"
 date: 2020-08-01
 release_id: "2449561"
 slug: "sex-with-an-x-2449561"
+hideSummary: true
 cover:
     image: "sex-with-an-x-2449561.jpg"
+    alt: "Sex With An X by The Vaselines"
+    caption: "Sex With An X by The Vaselines"
-tags: ["Rock"]
+genres: ["Rock"]
-hideSummary: true
+styles: ["Alternative Rock", "Indie Rock", "Britpop"]
 ---

 ## Tracklisting